-Each fishery develops its own harvest strategy in line with the overarching Commonwealth Fisheries Harvest Strategy Policy and Guidelines which allows for a strategic, science–based approach to setting catch limits in Commonwealth fisheries and practical advice on how to interpret and apply the policy to fisheries and details about the science behind the fisheries management decisions.
+Each fishery develops its own harvest strategy in line with the overarching Commonwealth Fisheries Harvest Strategy Policy and Guidelines which allows for a strategic, science–based approach to setting catch limits in Commonwealth fisheries and provides practical advice on how to interpret and apply the policy to fisheries and outlines the science behind AFMA's fisheries management decisions.

-Click on a fishery below to view it’s harvest strategy
+Click on a fishery below to view the harvest strategy

 Due to the low effort and catch however, there was insufficient data in the Western Tuna and Billfish Fishery to operate the harvest strategy in the fishery.
 AFMA is in the process of developing a new Australian Tuna and Billfish Fishery harvest strategy that will be able to assess by-product and major by-catch species in addition to the main target species.